Krispy Kreme operations by country: Australia

+In January 2018 Krispy Kreme Australia created and began selling Kreme Shakes including the Original Glazed shake containing a blended Original Glaze doughnut.

+Australian Capital Territory

+There are no plans for any stores in the ACT.

 New South Wales

-The first Krispy Kreme store outside of North American was opened in Australia on June 19th 2003 at Penrith.
+The first Krispy Kreme store outside of North America was opened in Australia on 19 June 2003 at Penrith.
 Before opening they gave away 300,000 free doughnuts for publicity.
-There are currently 15 Krispy Kreme stores in NSW.
+There are currently 18 Krispy Kreme stores in New South Wales.

+Northern Territory

+A store in Yarrawonga was announced in 2021, but there have been no further updates since 2023.

 Queensland

 Krispy Kreme has eight stores in Queensland.
 The first store to open was situated in the Myer Centre, Brisbane, which has now relocated to Albert Street.
 A second store operates at Brisbane Airport.

 All stores in Queensland are supplied by daily deliveries of doughnuts cooked at the commissary facility in Logan, south of Brisbane.

 Victoria

 The first store in Victoria opened on 22 June 2006 in the suburb of Narre Warren at Fountain Gate Shopping Centre, and featured a 24-hour drive-through service.
 The store is hugely popular amongst Melburnians, some of whom queued for several hours during the store's first few weeks.
 The drive-through queue during this period was often over 500 metres long.